d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

 :begin_tab:`jax`
-Flax API doesn't offer RNN layers and hence there is no notion of `bidirectional` argument.
+Flax API doesn't offer RNN layers and hence there is no notion of any `bidirectional` argument.
 One needs to manually reverse the inputs as shown in the scratch implementation, if a bidirectional layer is needed.
 :end_tab: